Original. Simplicity. Timeless.

 - Enlarged White Orange Swoosh Overlapping the Midsole

 - Orange Tab Accents

 - Perforated Swoosh & Text Branding on Medial Side

 The 10 RE-ISSUES: SB Blazer Mid.
 Released as a special Halloween edition.
-The All Hallows Eve arrives in a peach orange with an oversized rubber mango Swoosh.
-The midsole retains its marbled textured in a light cream.
+The Grim Reaper SB Blazer arrives in a black out colourway.
+The midsole retains its marbled textured in black.
+The exaggerated Swoosh provides some contrast in white.
 The medial quarter panel is predominately synthetic leather with a perforated Swoosh and Off-White™ branding.
+The mesh panel on the lateral side is finished in a lighter hue than the rest of the silhouette, providing a subtle color blocking effect.
 Suede panels on the ankle lining and the laceguard provide depth in the material construction of construction, the heel counter is exposed and arrives in canvas.
 The heel patch (or collar) features a suede panel adorned with classic NIKE text and foam lining.
 Like the Air Force 1, the Blazer features dyed taped seams where the shoe is finished in mesh.
-The orange tab accent is replaced by a contrasting teal green one and the red zip-tie is replaced by the light blue zip-tie.
+The orange tab accent returns and the red zip-tie is replaced by the light blue zip-tie.

 Silhouette Explored — History